 If you haven’t heard of Wordle, or have but are too afraid to ask, you’re not alone.
 It’s a very popular and addictive game, particularly for those who fancy themselves to be a “word nerd”.
 The concept is simple, you have 6 tries to guess the secret 5 letter word.
 With each guess the blocks will light up green if you got the correct letter in the correct spot, yellow if you got a correct letter but in the wrong spot, and gray if the letter is not part of the secret word.

 There are a plethora of similar apps available to load to your device due to the popularity and simplistic beauty of the game.
-The original version was released via website only and can be found here (https://www.powerlanguage.co.uk/wordle/).
+The original version was released via website only and later acquired by The New York Times which can be found here (https://www.nytimes.com/games/wordle/index.html).
 This is the version that you see the results shared all over social media demonstrating their prowess at solving the daily puzzle.
 People even go so far as to reverse engineer the prior words someone guessed before getting the final answer.
 That’s some serious commitment to the game!

 Wordle 224 4/6

 If you find you cannot wait a day for the next puzzle or want to play multiple times in the same day, consider using one of the apps or alternatives like this website instead (https://wordlegame.org/).
-This site doesn’t offer Hard Mode like the original site, so you’d have to apply the logic yourself in your entries, if you’re up for the additional mental challenge.
+This site also offers Hard Mode like the original site, along with some other options, like daily mode or longer words, if you’re up for the additional mental challenge.

 Here are some strategies that have proven effect to ensure victory in virtually every game.
 The first step is to come up with 3 distinct five letter words that have a total of 15 unique letters.
 Of those 15 total unique letters, they should contain all 5 of the standard vowels (A, E, I, O, U), plus the ever flexible “Y”.